Twisting formula of epsilon factors: Introduction

 \section{\textbf{Introduction}}

-Let $F$ be a non-achimedean local field and $\chi$ be a character of $F^\times$.
-Let $\psi$ be an additive character of $F$.
-By Langlands we can associate a local constant (or local epsilon factor) with each character of local field.
-This epsilon factor appears in the functional equation of Tate (cf. \cite{JT3}).
-Tate \cite{JT2} gives an explicit formula for $\epsilon(\chi,\psi)$.
-But in general we do not have any explicit formula of epsilon factor of a character twisted by a character.
+By Langlands, we can associate a local epsilon factor (also known as local constant) with each character $\chi:F^\times\to\bbC^\times$ of a non-Archimedean local field $F$ of characteristic zero.
+In general, we do not have any explicit formula of epsilon factor of a twisted character (by a ramified character).
 Let $\chi_1$ and $\chi_2$ be two characters of $F^\times$.
-If any one of these character is unramified, then we have a formula for $\epsilon(\chi_1\chi_2,\psi)$ due to Tate.
-Also if conductor, $a(\chi_1)\geq 2 a(\chi_2)$, then by Deligne (cf. \cite{D1}) we have a formula for $\epsilon(\chi_1\chi_2,\psi)$.
-In this article we give general twisting formula for $\epsilon(\chi_1\chi_2,\psi)$, when both $\chi_1$ and $\chi_2$ are ramified.
+Let $\psi:F\to\bbC^\times$ be a nontrivial additive character of $F$.
+If any one of these characters is unramified, then we have a formula for $\epsilon(\chi_1\chi_2,\psi)$ due to Tate.
+Also if conductor, $a(\chi_1)\geq 2 a(\chi_2)$, then by Deligne (cf. \cite{D1}, Lemma 4.16) we have a formula for $\epsilon(\chi_1\chi_2,\psi)$.
+In this article we give a generalized twisting formula for $\epsilon(\chi_1\chi_2,\psi)$, when both $\chi_1$ and $\chi_2$ are ramified via the following local Jacobi sums.

-Let $U_F$ be the group of units in $O_F$ (ring of integers of $F$) and $\pi_F$ be a uniformizer of $F$.
-Let $\chi$ be a character of $F^\times$ with conductor $a(\chi)$.
-Let $\psi$ be additive character of $F$ with conductor $n(\psi)$.
-Then the epsilon factor of character $\chi$ is (cf. equation (\ref{eqn 3.11})):
+Let $U_F$ be the group of units in $O_F$ (ring of integers of $F$).
+For characters $\chi_1$, $\chi_2$ of $F^\times$ and a positive integer $n$, we define the local Jacobi sum:

+In our twisting formula, conductors of characters play an important role and the formula (cf. Theorem \ref{Theorem 5.1}) is: